 A New Job

-So for the past couple of years, I’ve built a small but mighty marketing business.
+So for the past couple of years, I’ve built a small but mighty web development business.
 Since it’s all online, I can work from anywhere in the world as long as there’s wifi.

 A few months ago, we started discussing me transitioning over to work in a bigger role with Volunteer Forever and Abroadly, which, to me, was a more difficult decision than the one I made to leave everything behind in September.
 I would have to scale back on a business I worked day and night for two years to build, a successful business that was growing incredibly quickly and that I loved very much.